MS-Santi/code-with-engineering-playbook/observability/guidance/readme.md

 ### Personally Identifiable Information

 As a general rule, do not log any customer sensitive and Personal Identifiable Information (PII).
 Ensure any pertinent privacy regulations are followed regarding PII (Ex: GDPR etc.,)

-## Metrics

-### Overview

-Metrics provide a near real-time stream of data, informing operators and stakeholders about the functions the system is performing as well as its health.
-Unlike logging and tracing, metric data tends to be more efficient to transmit and store.

-### Collection Methods

-Metric collection approaches fall into two broad categories: push metrics & pull metrics.
-Push metrics means that the originating component sends the data to a remote service or agent.
-[Azure Monitor](https://azure.microsoft.com/en-us/services/monitor) and [Etsy's statsd](https://github.com/statsd/statsd) are examples of push metrics.
-Some of the strengths with push metrics include:

-* Only require network egress to the remote target.
-* Originating component controls the frequency of measurement.
-* Simplified configuration as the component only needs to know the destination of where to send data.

-Some of the trade-offs with this approach:

-* At scale, it is much more difficult to control data transmission rates, which can cause service throttling or dropping of values.
-* Determining if every component, particularly in a dynamic scale environment, is healthy and sending data is difficult.

-In the case of pull metrics, each originating component publishes an endpoint for the metric agent to connect to and gather measurements.
-[Prometheus](https://prometheus.io/) and its ecosystem of tools are an example of pull style metrics.
-Benefits experienced using a pull metrics setup may involve:

-* Singular configuration for determining what is measured and the frequency of measurement for the local environment.
-* Every measurement target has a meta metric related to if the collection is successful or not, which can be used as a general health check.
-* Support for routing, filtering and processing of metrics before sending them onto a globally central metrics store.

-Items of concern to some may include:

-* Configuring & managing data sources can lead to a complex configuration.
-Prometheus has tooling to auto-discover and configure data sources in some environments, such as Kubernetes, but there are always exceptions to this, which lead to configuration complexity.
-* Network configuration may add further complexity if firewalls and other ACLs need to be managed to allow connectivity.

-### Best Practices

-#### When should I use metrics instead of logs?

-[Logs vs Metrics](../readme.md) covers some high level guidance on when to utilize metric data and when to use log data.
-Both have a valuable part to play in creating observable systems.

-#### What should be tracked?

-System critical measurements that relate to the application/machine health, which are usually excellent alert candidates.
-Work with your engineering and devops peers to identify the metrics, but they may include:

-* CPU and memory utilisation.
-* Request rate.
-* Queue length.
-* Unexpected exception count.

-Important business-related measurements, which drive reporting to stakeholders.
-Consult with the various stakeholders of the component, but some examples may include:

-* Jobs performed.
-* User Session length.
-* Games played.
-* Site visits.

-#### Dimension Labels

-Modern metric systems today usually define a single time series metric as the combination of the name of the metric and its dictionary of dimension labels.
-Labels are an excellent way to distinguish one instance of a metric, from another while still allowing for aggregation and other operations to be performed on the set for analysis.
-Some common labels used in metrics may include:

-* Container Name
-* Host name
-* Code Version
-* Kubernetes cluster name
-* Azure Region

-> Note: Since dimension labels are used for aggregations and grouping operations, do not use unique strings or those with high cardinality as the value of a label.
-The value of the label is significantly diminished for reporting and in many cases has a negative performance hit on the metric system used to track it.

-### Recommended Tools

-* [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview) - Umbrella of services including system metrics, log analytics and more.
-* [Prometheus](https://docs.microsoft.com/en-us/azure/azure-monitor/overview) - A real-time monitoring & alerting application.
-It's exposition format for exposing time-series is the basis for OpenMetrics's standard format.
-* [Thanos](https://thanos.io) - Open source, highly available Prometheus setup with long term storage capabilities.
-* [Cortex](https://cortexmetrics.io) - Horizontally scalable, highly available, multi-tenant, long term Prometheus.
-* [Grafana](https://grafana.com) - Open source dashboard & visualization tool.
-Supports Log, Metrics and Distributed tracing data sources.

 ## Tracing